 We’ve written this article to help you understand what to do after an Uber accident.
 Knowing how the process works can help you relieve the stress involved.
 And while this article can help you out, there’s nothing like having a dedicated agent on your side.

-Before we jump into what you should do, let’s take a look at some key terms that insurance companies use in case of an Uber accident.
+Before we jump into what you should do, know a few specific safety rules to avoid dangerous situations and look at some key terms that insurance companies use in case of an Uber accident.

 If the unfortunate occurs and you find yourself in an Uber accident, there are a couple of things to understand.
 In any accident, the drivers behind the wheel need to be determined if they were at fault.
 This means that you or the other driver is found to be responsible for the accident.

 If You Are At Fault: You and your insurance company will shoulder the financial responsibility for the accident.

 Liability – Damage to other cars, property, and people that were involved in the accident.